Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/urp-shaders/urp-shaderlab-pass-tags.md

 ## URP Pass tags: LightMode

-The value of this tag determines whether Unity executes the Pass during a given frame, when during the frame Unity executes the Pass, and what Unity does with the output.
+The value of this tag lets the pipeline determine which Pass to use when executing different parts of the Render Pipeline.

 If you do not set the `LightMode` tag in a Pass, URP uses the `SRPDefaultUnlit` tag value for that Pass.